What to Eat After You Have Your Gallbladder Removed

 It’s a good idea to keep a food journal after surgery.
-You can keep track of when you begin eating a food again and what the impact is.
+This will help you keep track of what you eat and what the impact was.
 Doing so will help you know what you can and cannot eat comfortably.

 Most people can return to a regular diet within a month after surgery.
 However, talk to your doctor if you experience these symptoms:

 After surgery, doing these things should help you feel more comfortable.
-As time goes on, take note of your tolerance for higher fiber foods and fats, especially healthy fats.
+As time goes on, take note of your tolerance for high-fiber foods and fats, especially healthy fats.